shaunak24/namaste-react-demo-app/README.md

 Prop Drilling

+- There are 2 layers in our web application - UI and Data
 - Passing props from parent to children resulting in a long chain
 - Publisher-Subscriber pattern is used to pass props from children to parent